binn1e/tweet-blender/README.md

 ### sort and export feature :

-All of the commands listed below will export selected tweets to the **sorted.csv** file.
+All of the commands listed below desactivate stats feature, and turn script into an exporter that writes selected tweets to the **sorted.csv** file.

 <code>$ python tweet_blender.py -start ddmmyyyy</code>
 Include tweets from given date (included.)